 These are one-off projects.
 Most often, they are small projects the agency handles entirely.
 For example, some of our routine project-based engagements include:

 In other cases, an agency is brought in to accelerate a major project so the benefits can be achieved sooner or the project can be done before a peak season begins.
 Typically, the agency handles those aspects of the project that the brand isn’t equipped to handle easily.

-For example, Oracle Marketing Consulting has assisted with a brand refresh and design at a major airline, as well as an audit of data opportunities at a national telecommunications company and a national retailer.
+For example, Oracle Digital Experience Agency has assisted with a brand refresh and design at a major airline, as well as an audit of data opportunities at a national telecommunications company and a national retailer.

 Digital marketing during peak seasons is challenging.
 The number of promotional campaigns increases significantly, while the stakes for each campaign increases, too.
 At the same time, automated campaigns perform better when seasonally optimized, and email signup forms and other pages also benefit from seasonal updates.
 It’s a lot to manage and do well.

 While planning ahead and cross-training employees can help, oftentimes external help is both the least painful and most effective way to staff up.
 By far, most of our seasonal engagements involve retailers and other B2C brands in the runup to the holiday season.